 For developments since Waxler’s claims, be sure to check out the Latest on FDA’s LASIK Program for its extensive response to the feedback from the public and LASIK experts.

 The final decision for or against the immediate and long-term safety of LASIK surgery should come only after thorough research by the patient.

 Waxler recommends that since there’s no reason to rush the surgery, read all you can about it and “know the worst that can happen to your eyes, and be willing to live with the worst” if you go ahead with the surgery.
 At the very least, patients need to educate themselves extensively within the following three areas:

 - The surgeon.
 Realize that less expensive may not be best.
 Check out credentials & experience.
 Ask for referrals and references.
 According to Eye Doctor Guide.com, finding a qualified and experienced surgeon will help reduce the risk of side effects.

 - The side effects.
-Much of the current data, which should be noted comes from the surgeons themselves, indicates that about 5% of people experience mild side effects.
-Those common side effects include problems with the eye flap, which is manipulated during the surgery, distorted vision such as nighttime halos, inflammation or scarring of the cornea, dry eye and infection.
-But also remember that based on Waxler’s claims, more serious long-term side effects are possibly not being reported.
+Much of the current data, which often comes from the surgeons themselves, indicates that about 5% of people experience mild side effects.
+Those common side effects include problems with the eye flap, which is manipulated during the surgery, and distorted vision such as nighttime halos, inflammation or scarring of the cornea, dry eye and infection.

 - The screening process.
 Find a surgeon who has a thorough screening process.
-Realize that individuals with severe vision problems are more likely to experience side effects and that, according to Eye Doctor Guide.com, proper screening of patience generally reduces those who do experience them.
+Realize that individuals with severe vision problems are more likely to experience side effects and that, according to Eye Doctor Guide.com, proper screening generally reduces those side effects.